Koyoltzintli: How to Play a Broken Bone

 In conjunction with the works on paper, the artist is presenting a series of large ceramic whistling vessels.
 Developed through extensive research into Pre-Columbian sound systems, these multi-chambered vessels are designed to produce a range of low and high tones.
 Their forms, textured with materials such as coconut oil, beeswax and mica, resemble plant life symbolic of the foundational building blocks of our ecosystem.

-Alongside the instrumental forms, the series titled Sound Studies—drawings that visualize instruments performed at specific sites under distinct temporal, lunar, and weather conditions—will also be presented.
-Koyotlzintli will perform with the water whistles in a brief activation on Friday, June 5, 2026.
+Alongside the instrumental forms, a series titled Sound Studies—drawings that visualize the instruments performed at specific sites under distinct temporal, lunar, and weather conditions—will also be presented.
+Koyotlzintli will activate the water whistles during a performance on May 17, 2026.